anon-blue/anon.blue/README.txt

         coucou !  is that?
 Shall we, you know... go and get some astroesie?

                ¶π¶π that's the joke you know, there's no polka   friends, where ary oye?
 I can't see you righty nowy.
-Need a tip
+Need a tip          TIP JAR FOR ALL ANON A NONS                                  ∆∆∆∆∆∆∆
-                                      ∆∆∆∆∆∆∆
                          m y gud, mistakes are unavoidable...